 Bring in a special item and an appraiser from the auction house Skinner Inc. will provide an unbiased, expert opinion of a collectible or antique.
-Based on details you provide, a WorthPoint Worthologist will return a detailed evaluation of your item which includes a verbal estimated range of its fair market value.
+Based on details you provide, the appraiser will return a detailed evaluation of your item which includes a verbal estimated range of its fair market value.
 No written valuations will be given.

 Limit one item per attendee.
 Free appraisal for valid ticket holders only.